 Any blog post or article that tries to give a definitive list of the best Irish charities for 2018 or any other year will always be out of date.
 But an online searchable database will always be current as long as the source data itself is kept up to date.

-In this blog post, I’m going to show you how to use some of Ireland’s largest online charity and nonprofit databases to find the best Irish charities to donate to for you.
+In this blog post, I’m going to show you how to use Ireland’s largest online charity list to find the best Irish charities to donate to for you.

-I’ll cover off the main “official register” first – that’s the one run by the Charities Regulator.
+I’ll cover off the main “official register” in this updated guide – that’s the one run by the Charities Regulator.

 It’s also possible to download the data from some of these sites too if you fancy some number crunching.